eProsima/Fast-DDS-docs/docs/fastdds/library_overview/includes/exec_model.rst

       - Processes periodic and triggered time events
     * - Asynchronous Writer
       - General
-      - One
+      - One per enabled asynchronous flow controller
-      - Manages asynchronous writes for all DomainParticipants.
+      - Manages asynchronous writes.

         Even for synchronous writers, some forms of communication must be initiated in the background.
     * - Datasharing Listener